chvvkumar/apex/README.md

 ![Neptune Apex Grafana Dashboard](https://i.imgur.com/8UF6ykv.png)

 ## Prerequisites:
-1. Installed and working Inflixdb, Grafana and Telegrafa
+1. Installed and working Inflixdb, Grafana and Telegraf

 2. "Open XML Access" on your Apex controller should be enabled.
 This setting can be found in the configuration > Network Setup section